the-data-viking/the-data-viking.github.io/_posts/2024-03-01-this-is-a-test-post-part-4.md

   - favicon
 ---

 The [favicons](https://www.favicon-generator.org/about/) of [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/) are placed in the directory `assets/img/favicons/`{: .filepath}.
 You may want to replace them with your own.
 The following sections will guide you to create and replace the default favicons.
 This is a change.
 This is another change.
 One more change.
 How about another change?
+Let me make some more changes before publishing.

 ## Generate the favicon